austinhuang0131/joinmatrix/servers.md

   * "...-inclined": While the homeserver is not specifically intended to serve any purpose, it is nevertheless used for the mentioned purpose.
 * **Registration method**: Exact registration procedure.
 Those are tested (but not necessarily thoroughly) on [the official Element web client](https://app.element.io) and, in most cases, should work for other clients as well.
   * "In-house Element": You may [register](../guide/#register-an-account) using the Element client hosted on the homeserver, which is linked.
 This is usually due to reCaptcha domain restriction.
+  * "Form": You may register using the linked form.
   * "See info page": Refer to the page linked in the "server name" column.
   * A domain: After clicking "Create Account" and "Edit," enter the domain as specified in this column (without `https://`) to [create an account](../guide/#register-an-account) on this homeserver.
 This discrepancy is usually due to the misconfiguration of `.well-known`.
   * "SSO": The homeserver requires [single sign-on](https://en.wikipedia.org/wiki/Single_sign-on) for authentication.
 You must create an account through the link prior to creating an account on the Matrix homeserver itself.
 Usually, the account can be used to access other services offered by the homeserver operator.
 * **Version**: The software version of the homeserver, [updated every 6 hours by a GitHub Action](https://github.com/austinhuang0131/joinmatrix/blob/main/.github/workflows/matrix_ver.yml#L4).
   * Unless indicated otherwise, the homeserver is running Synapse, where versions `1.47.1` and above (coloured green) is [recommended](https://matrix.org/blog/2021/11/23/synapse-1-47-1-released) to address a security issue.
 Homeservers running deprecated versions, namely those prior to `1.47.1`, as well as `1.49.0` (due to a [regression](https://github.com/matrix-org/synapse/pull/11583)), are coloured yellow.
-  * Homeservers that use experimental implementations (ie. ones other than Synapse) are not coloured.
+  * Homeservers that use Dendrite are not coloured.
+(The list will not include homeservers using other implementations in the near future.)
   * "Error!!" (coloured red): The homeserver cannot be reached at the time of checking.
 This is usually occasional, as frequent downtime are grounds for exclusion from this list.

 ## Other Matrix homeserver lists